Josh White (American football)

-Josh White (born March 8, 1977) is a former American football fullback who played six seasons in the Arena Football League with the New York Dragons, Austin Wranglers, Dallas Desperados, Dallas Vigilantes and Chicago Rush.
-He enrolled at Snow College before transferring to University of California, Berkeley.
+Joshua "Zeus" White (March 8, 1977 – June 9, 2020) was an American professional football fullback who played six seasons in the Arena Football League (AFL) with the New York Dragons, Austin Wranglers, Dallas Desperados, Dallas Vigilantes and Chicago Rush.
+He played college football at Snow College and the University of California, Berkeley.
 White was also a member of the Hawaiian Islanders and Utah Blaze.

-Early years
+Early life

 White first played high school football at Admiral Arthur W. Radford High School in Honolulu, Hawaii.
 He transferred to Farrington High School in Honolulu his senior year after the military transferred his stepfather to North Carolina.
 He earned first team all-state honors as a running back.
 He is blind in his left eye due to a childhood accident when he was one.